pedroegsilva/gofindthem/README.md

 	}
 ```

-And finally you can check which expressions match on each text.
+And finally you can check which expressions were match on each text.
 ```go
 	for i, text := range texts {
 		resp, err := findthem.ProcessText(text)